 - The Problems That Come With Wood Fireplaces – This section will highlight the four common types of traditional fireplaces usually found in older homes.
 It will also explain all of the downsides of using one of these fireplaces, including all of the problems with safety.

 - Why Gas Fireplaces Still Have Their Problems – There are two main types of gas fireplaces.
-Despite gas fireplaces being a little better than one that uses wood as its fuel source, these fireplaces still have their own problems and safety concerns to worry about.
+Despite gas fireplaces being a little better than one that uses wood as their fuel source, these fireplaces still have their own problems and safety concerns to worry about.

 - Different Types Of Electric Fireplaces – Electric fireplaces have come a long way.
 This section will list the four main types of electric fireplaces that people choose to install in their homes and all of the benefits that come with them.